 Laureen: Yeah, it’s not a proctored exam.

 Laureen: The other advice that I would give for those that are truly trying to get their skills up to be able to code ICD-10 efficiently is to consider our Medical Coding Practicum where we use Practicode and you can get in and you can code cases and choose to do cases with ICD-9 or choose to do cases with ICD-10.
+So that’s a good way to get your proficiency up for ICD-10.

 Q: Certification – Can you get a job with a CPC (I hope so)?
 Would another certificate or degree be more helpful in finding a job?
 What would be a good specialty to start out with in medical coding?